 6. Never Replacing Your Bands

-Sure, resistance bands can last a long time when you take good care of them, but they do eventually wear out.
-When this happens, the bands can become overstretched, frayed or even torn, which increases the chances they'll snap on you mid-rep.
+Sure, resistance bands can last a long time when you take good care of them, but do resistance bands wear out eventually?
+The answer: Yes.
+When this happens, the resistance bands can become too long and overstretched, frayed or even torn, which increases the chances they'll snap on you mid-rep.